ebabcock/BycatchEstimator/README.md

 ### Data setup

-The first step in bycatch estimation is setup the input file and review the data.
-Notice that the returned value from `bycatchSetup` is assigned as an object that will be used in subsequent steps.
+The first step in bycatch estimation is to set up the input file and review the data.
+The returned value from `bycatchSetup` is assigned as an object that will be used in subsequent steps.
 This first step also produces an html output (default) that is saved to the working directory for the user to review.
 This html output contains summary figures and tables showing the sample size and presence/absence of the bycatch